steveclarke/mcp-superthread-plus/docs/terminology-mapping.md

 ### Why Use UI Terminology?

-1. **User Experience**: AI and users interact with SuperThread UI
+1. **User Experience**: AI and users interact with Superthread UI
 2. **Consistency**: Matches what users see in the application
-3. **Future-Proof**: If SuperThread updates API, we only change one place
+3. **Future-Proof**: If Superthread updates API, we only change one place
 4. **Clarity**: "Space" and "Project" have distinct meanings in UI

 ### Why Not Just Use API Terms?